couples

 What to Expect

-We’ll begin by getting to know your relationship history and what’s bringing you in now.
-From there, we’ll work together to identify the patterns, strengthen the bond, and build tools for navigating difficult moments.
+We begin by understanding your history and what’s bringing you in now.
+From there, we identify the dynamic, strengthen the bond, and build ways to navigate difficult moments.

 The work is structured and deep — but always at your pace.